yesco/TrekLauncher/README.md

 - Access apps by name (A-Z buttons)
 - Acesss apps by keyboard incremental search!
 Just start typing...

+## Install
+1. Download the APK in the main directory, install it
+2. Download/copy this directory to a new directory in Android
+3. Configure BridgeLauncher; navigate to the directory
+4. Reload and test
+5. Set it as main launcher (Android settings search launcher)
+6. Hack!

 ## STARUDATE
 Stardates are cool, but what do they mean?
 Actually, it's not all clear.
 All Star Trek series had different definitions.
 You can read more on the [Wikipedia Stardate Page](https://wikipedia.com/wiki/Stardate).